Rodrigo Prieto: Early life and education

+Career

 Prieto is noted for his unconventional use of the camera often combined with strong moody lighting.
 In 25th Hour, Prieto utilized overexposure and other techniques to create original dream-like images to signify that the events shown on screen are memories or visions.
 Similarly innovative photography could be spotted in Frida, featuring strong colors and sharp imagery blended with atmospheric yellows and browns, as well as his experimental use of infrared during a battle scene in Alexander.
 Prieto also is interested in evoking naturalism, most evident in The Homesman and Brokeback Mountain.
 Prieto not only shot Brokeback Mountain, for which he was nominated for an Academy Award for Best Cinematography, but appeared in a cameo role within the film as a Mexican gigolo whom Jake Gyllenhaal's character, Jack Twist, meets.

-Prieto has formed an artistic collaboration with Martin Scorsese; first on The Wolf of Wall Street, Silence, for which he garnered his second Academy Award nomination for Best Cinematography, and most recently The Irishman, released in November 2019.
-In December 2019, Prieto announced he would be involved with Scorsese's upcoming film Killers of the Flower Moon.
-He served as cinematographer for the music videos for the three Taylor Swift 2020 singles, "The Man", which references one of his previous films, The Wolf of Wall Street, "Cardigan" and "Willow".
+Prieto has formed an artistic collaboration with Martin Scorsese on his films The Wolf of Wall Street, Silence, The Irishman, and Killers of the Flower Moon.
+He garnered Academy Award nominations for Best Cinematography for the latter three.
+He served as cinematographer for the music videos for the three Taylor Swift 2020 singles, "The Man", which references one of his previous films The Wolf of Wall Street, "Cardigan" and "Willow".

 Prieto is the recipient of the 2021 Vilcek Prize in Filmmaking, awarded by the Vilcek Foundation.

+In October 2023, Prieto served as a juror at the Morelia International Film Festival in Michoacán, Mexico.

 Personal life

-Prieto resides in Los Angeles, California with his wife Monica and they have two daughters: Maria Fernanda and Ximena.
+Prieto resides in Los Angeles, California with his wife Monica and they have two daughters.